 - Toy Story 2.
 At the end, when the villain has lost the toys he was set to sell for millions, we see him in a commercial where he breaks into tears in the middle of it.

-- On The Brady Bunch, Cindy won a spot on a college bowl-type quiz show for elementary school kids.
+- In one episode, Cindy won a spot on a college bowl-type quiz show for elementary school kids.
 Sure enough, the show was broadcast live, and Cindy froze up when the red camera light came on.
 And the light was on continuously for duration of the show; no breaks for commercials or anything.

 - Subverted the episode "Getting Davy Jones", Jan is desperately trying to meet The Monkees' lead singer while he's in town.
 When Davy is being interviewed on a local TV program, they race down to the TV studio to catch him before the show is over.
 When they get there, the station page can't figure out why a teen girl wants to meet the head of the Dept. of Sanitation so much!
 That's who was being interviewed that day; shows were taped (exactly) 24 hours in advance.